Main CB500X RR Index page

 The RRP side racks are an ‘unrectangulated’ design similar to what RRP produce for the subframeless 690.
 They’re designed for soft baggage – or not designed for hard luggage – and rely largely on the strength of the mount plates and thick tubing, rather than opposing forces supported by a cross-brace behind the number plate.
 Unlike the 690, the 500X has a meaty subframe on a par with an XT660Z so could manage with a lighter supported rack.
 The tail plate-rack is a CNC job that’s become common these days.

-For my sort of use, at a total of 6.5kg I found the racks very easy to fit, but probably heavier than a conventional ‘cube/tube rack’ like the Hepco (right), even if the H&B hangs out so far back it’s in another time zone.
+For my sort of use, at a total of 6.5kg I found the racks very easy to fit, but probably heavier than a conventional tubular rack, even if hang out so far back they’re in another time zone.

-While waiting for the boat back from Santander I noticed the LHS side rack looked bent inwards perhaps a centimetre at the right angle plate (barely discernible right, but you’ll notice the lean in the chain oiler reservoir).
+While waiting for the boat back from Santander I noticed the LHS side rack looked bent inwards perhaps a centimetre at the right angle plate (barely discernible left, but notice the lean out in the chain oiler reservoir).
 The only time the bike fell was when the original sidestand broke, and even then I partly cushioned the fall.
-It suggests that, not surprisingly, even with soft bags the current design isn’t up to a static drop, let alone a crash.
+It suggests that, not surprisingly, even with soft bags the design at that time wasn’t up to a static drop, the in-out bouncing of luggage, let alone a crash.

-I was interested to try this unsupported rack idea, but next time round I’d go back to a conventional, cheaper, stronger and lighter cube-tube rack from H&B or B&Q.
+I was interested to try this unsupported rack idea, but the fact is you need more meat in the metal to make it strong: = more weight.
+Next time round I’d go back to a conventional, cheaper, stronger and lighter cube-tube rack or none at all.

-At 3kg and £200, this is a heavy bit of kit in steel with a few thin alloy plates, but it protected the vulnerable sump and cat and is something every bike of this kind needs unless you like dealing with this.
+At 3kg and £200, this is a heavy bit of kit in steel plus a few thin alloy plates, but it protected the vulnerable sump and cat and is something every bike of this kind needs unless you like dealing with this or even this.
 I never heard or felt any dramatic clangs on the piste, and an inspection underneath revealed no gouges.
-The integrated crash bars make handy mounts for ammo pouches – useful as my last-minute baggage set-up lacked exterior pocketure.
-The bashplate’s flat base makes a stable support for the bike.
+The integrated crash bars make handy mounts for ammo pouches – useful as my last-minute baggage set-up lacked exterior pocketing.
+The bashplate’s flat base makes a stable platform for supporting the bike.

 For oil and filter changes, undo the front oil filter guard plate, then release the pin through the centre-stand mount at the back of the bashplate (early pins were a tight fit – remove the paint and grease liberally).
 Let the bashplate pivot down on the front engine mounts (you don’t want to mess with those any more than once) – the 14mm drain plug is right there on the LHS and once undone will spurt out past the plate.
 Here’s a video.